 BARREL O’MONKEYZ RESOURCE FOR YOU

-Paul June is King Monkey of BARREL O’MONKEYZ, a San Diego-based strategic marketing agency specializing in the Sports and Active Lifestyle markets.
+BARREL O’MONKEYZ is a San Diego-based strategic marketing agency specializing in the Sports and Active Lifestyle markets.
 Barrel O’Monkeyz serves as a seasoned, outsourced marketing team for companies looking to ramp up sales and launch new products.
 Our barrel is full of talent and creative arms ready to prove we don’t just monkey around!